KesharwaniArpita/outreachy-contributions/README.md

 - **Class Imbalance:** Some toxicity endpoints show class imbalance, requiring techniques like resampling or weighted loss functions.

-## Featurization Script
+## Featurization of Tox21 NR-AR

-This part focuses on processing and featurizing the Tox21 dataset for downstream machine learning tasks.
+The Tox21 dataset comprises 12 distinct toxicity assays, including nuclear receptor signaling (e.g., NR-AR, NR-AhR) and stress response pathways (e.g., SR-ARE).
+This part focuses on processing and featurizing the Tox21 NR-AR dataset for downstream machine learning tasks.
 The dataset contains molecular structures in SMILES format, along with labels for toxicity prediction.
 This repository provides scripts to:

 1. Load and preprocess the Tox21_NR-AR dataset
 2. Generate molecular embeddings using the ErsiliaCompoundEmbeddings model
 3. Store the featurized dataset in Parquet format for efficient use

-The Tox21 dataset comprises 12 distinct toxicity assays, including nuclear receptor signaling (e.g., NR-AR, NR-AhR) and stress response pathways (e.g., SR-ARE).
  While specialized models like the Cardiotoxicity Classifier (eos1pu1) are optimized for hERG inhibition (a single endpoint), they lack generalizability across diverse toxicity mechanisms.

 - Compound Embeddings (eos2gw4), in contrast, provide task-agnostic molecular representations derived from: